camoto-project/gamemusicjs/README.md

     npm install -g @camoto/gamemusic

+For Arch Linux users the AUR package `gamemusicjs` is also available.

 ### Command line interface

 The `gamemus` utility can be used to read and write music files in any